Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 	1. Add 1 tube more
 	2. Update the values of the variables _number_tubes_, _reactions_per_tube_ and _volumes_tubes_ to add that extra tube
 3. Return the output variables

-## `optimal_pipette_use`

-### Objective

-A function that will return the optimal pipette for the given volume.

-If it is a greater volume than the maximum pipette volume, it will return the pipette that will give the minimal amount of movements to transfer the volume.

-If none of the pipettes attached can pick the volume, the function will raise an error.

-### Tested systems

-Opentrons OT-2

-### Requirements

-* NotSuitablePipette custom exception (included in the file)

-### Input
-3 inputs are needed:
-1. **aVolume** (_float_): volume that wants to be picked with the given pipettes

-   For example:

-       50
-2. **pipette_r** (_opentrons.protocol_api.instrument_context.InstrumentContext_): attached right pipette

-   For example:

-       P20 Single-Channel GEN2 on right mount
-3. **pipette_l** (_opentrons.protocol_api.instrument_context.InstrumentContext_): attached left pipette

-   For example:

-       P1000 Single-Channel GEN2 on left mount
-### Output
-* Pipette selected to handle the _aVolume_
-* Exception in case there is no suitable pipette for the _aVolume_

-### Summary of functioning
-1. Check that there is a pipette attached

-   **No pipette attached**
-	1. Raise an exception

-   **1 Pipette attached**
-	1. Check the pipette attached can pick the volume

-    	_Left pipette attached and min volume is > aVolume_
-		1. Return the left pipette

-      	_Right pipette attached and min volume is > aVolume_
-		1. Return the right pipette

-    	_Pipette attached < aVolume_
-    	1. Raise an exception

-   **2 pipettes attached**
-   1. Establish which pipette has the greater minimum volume
-   2. Check if any pipette can aspirate the volume

-      _Both pipettes can aspirate aVolume_
-	  1. Return the greater minimum volume pipette

-	  _One pipete can aspirate volume_
-	  1. Return that pipette

- 	  _None of the pipettes can aspirate volume_
-	  1. Raise an exception

 ## `position_dispense_aspirate_falcon15ml`